BraedenSilver/BraedenSilver.github.io/CONTRIBUTING.md

 # Contributing to BraedenSilver.github.io

-First off, thank you for wanting to enhance the site.
-The goal is to keep the vibe fierce, honest, and fast.
-Follow these guidelines so we can ship with confidence.
+Thank you for your interest in improving this site.
+The goal is to keep the content accurate and the codebase easy to maintain.
+Please follow the guidelines below when proposing changes.

-## 🔧 Ground Rules
+## Expectations
-- Be respectful and keep feedback constructive.
+- Maintain a respectful and professional tone in issues and pull requests.
-- Do not copy/paste content from the site elsewhere without respecting the [Anonymized Remix License](LICENSE).
+- Follow the licensing terms in [`LICENSE`](LICENSE) when reusing content.
-- Never misrepresent yourself as Braeden Silver or claim ownership of their identity.
+- Do not represent yourself as Braeden Silver or imply endorsement.

-## 🛠 Development Workflow
+## Development Workflow
-1. **Fork** the repo and create your feature branch from `main`.
+1. **Fork the repository** and create a feature branch from `main`.
-2. **Install** dependencies if you need build tooling.
-This site is static, so a local server (Python, Node `serve`, etc.) is usually enough.
+2. **Develop locally** using any static file server (for example, `python3 -m http.server 8000`).
-3. **Build & test** your changes locally.
-Run through the affected pages to ensure there are no regressions.
+3. **Test your changes** by reviewing the affected pages in a browser.
-4. **Commit** using clear messages that explain the why, not just the what.
+4. **Commit clearly** with messages that describe the motivation for the change.
-5. **Open a pull request** using the provided template.
-Link any relevant issues.
+5. **Open a pull request** using the provided template and link to related issues when applicable.

-## ✅ Content & Code Standards
+## Code and Content Standards
-- Keep HTML semantic, CSS organized, and JavaScript lean.
+- Use semantic HTML, organized CSS, and concise JavaScript.
-- Match existing formatting and naming conventions within folders.
+- Match existing formatting and file organization within each directory.
-- For blog entries, use the JSON structure documented in the [README](README.md).
+- For blog updates, follow the JSON structure described in the [README](README.md).
-- Include screenshots or GIFs for visual changes when possible.
+- Include screenshots or other documentation for visual changes when possible.

-## 🧾 Pull Requests
-Every PR should:
-- Have a descriptive title.
-- Explain the motivation, the changes made, and any follow-up work.
-- Reference related issues using GitHub keywords (`Closes #123`).
-- Pass any checks or linters you introduce.

-## 🗳 Issues
+## Issues
-- Use the templates in [`.github/ISSUE_TEMPLATE`](.github/ISSUE_TEMPLATE) when filing bugs or feature requests.
+- Use the templates in [`.github/ISSUE_TEMPLATE`](.github/ISSUE_TEMPLATE) for bug reports or feature requests.
-- Provide reproduction steps, screenshots, and expected vs actual behavior.
+- Provide reproduction steps, expected behavior, and any relevant screenshots.

-Thanks for keeping the forge burning hot! 🔥
+We appreciate your contributions and collaboration.